LOOKING AHEAD We discuss the reaction of Grignard reagents (organ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 LOOKING AHEAD We discuss the reaction of Grignard reagents (organomagnesium compounds) to ketones in Chapter 17.
-Mechanistically, the reaction proceeds by the nucleophilic addition of a methyl carbanion to the electrophilic carbon of the carbonyl, breaking the C―Oπ bond, resulting in an alkoxide intermediate that is subsequently protonated to produce the 3° alcohol. (b) Why, when the substrate is modified slightly, does the reaction result in an excess of one stereoisomer?
+Mechanistically, the reaction proceeds by the nucleophilic addition of a methyl carbanion to the electrophilic carbon of the carbonyl, breaking the C―Oπ bond, resulting in an alkoxide intermediate that is subsequently protonated to produce the 3° alcohol. (a) Why does this reaction produce a racemic mixture of 3° alcohols?

 Verified Solution